I. Core Functional Features

 II.
 Structural and Geometric Features

-Various Shapes: The most common is cylindrical (consistent pitch), but there are also various shapes, such as conical, olive (with tapering diameters at both ends), and waist drum, to accommodate different spaces and load requirements.
+Various Shapes: The common is cylindrical (consistent pitch), but there are also various shapes, such as conical, olive (with tapering diameters at both ends), and waist drum, to accommodate different spaces and load requirements.

 Cylindrical: Provides uniform spring force.